MI New York win inaugural Major League Cricket title

 Former India captain Sunil Gavaskar was on hand to award the trophy while Nita Ambani, co-owner of the Mumbai Indians, celebrated with New York's players and posed for selfies with some of the 8,000 fans in attendance.

-India's prime minister, Narendra Modi. even mentioned cricket's growth in the US at a state dinner attended by President Joe Biden at the White House recently.
+India's prime minister, Narendra Modi even mentioned cricket's growth in the US at a state dinner attended by President Joe Biden at the White House recently.

 "The US has emphatically shown the rest of the cricket world that it is capable of successfully hosting cricket of the highest calibre," MLC co-founder Vijay Srinivasan told BBC Sport after the final.